snaik7/grocery60/README.md

 To make this the default region, run `gcloud config set run/region us-central1`.

+Go to grocery60_be dir and run command to start the project

+pipenv run python manage.py runserver

 Create build after change
 gcloud builds submit --tag gcr.io/$PROJECT_ID/grocery60-be